 Zachary's is another excellent deep-dish place.
 If your loyalties to the East Bay run deep, this is the place to go; it's an Oakland native rather than a San Francisco transplant (like Little Star).
 The sauce here is chunky and tangy, and the crust is flaky rather than crunchy or chewy.
 The thin crust pizzas are good, but not especially noteworthy.
 Zachary's has two locations in the Oakland area: one on College in the Rockridge neighborhood and one in Berkeley on Solano Ave.

 Despite being a pub rather than a restaurant, Jupiter offers a range of flavorful, creative, and reasonably priced pizzas.
 These pizzas all have mythological names to fit in with the name of the bar.
-For example, you might find yourself ordering the Cassiopeia (a barbecue chicken pizza), the Athena (which has pesto, artichoke hearts, feta and sun-dried tomatoes) or the Triton (with sausage and onions).
+For example, you might find yourself ordering the Cassiopeia (a barbecue chicken pizza) or the Triton (with sausage and onions).
 Because it's a bar, this place is designed more for dining in than taking your pizza to go.